radgrad/docusaurus2/docs/developers/design/radgrad2/app/imports/redux/manage-ui-state.md

 ---
-title: How to manage UI state with Redux
+title: Manage UI state with Redux
-sidebar_label: Manage UI state with Redux
+sidebar_label: Manage UI state
 ---

 ## State

 In React, temporary state is managed using simple [state management tools](https://reactjs.org/docs/state-and-lifecycle.html) that provide excellent functionality.
 However, there comes a point where application state can get complex enough that these tools are no longer sufficient for managing it.
 This is where Redux comes in.